HummusDeArialux/TFM/README.md

 Imagenes_256_reduced can be obtain by executing the code in reducing_dataset.py Imagenes_test can be obtain by executing the code in create_test_images.py

+## Models

+Models can't be uploaded due to size, but can be obtain by executing the following code: CNN.py, DenseNet.py and ResNet.py.

 ## Acknowledgments

 Special thanks to: